 If you are a new diver or just new to diving in Palm Beach County, FL it is important to know that all diver groups are required to pull a flag when diving at the Blue Heron Bridge.

 The accepted “diver down” flag in the United States is a square or rectangular red flag with a white diagonal stripe.
-It must be at least at least 12 inches by 12 inches in size for personal flags or 24 by 24 inches for boats.
+It must be at least 12 inches by 12 inches in size for personal flags or 24 by 24 inches for boats.
 It needs to be on a mast and secured to a surface float.
 To make sure it is visible, a dive flag must have a wire or other stiffener to hold it unfurled and extended.

 To pull or tow your dive flag you will also need a reel with a line.
 The maximum depth at Blur Heron Bridge is between 20 to 22 feet so any line 25 feet or longer will suffice.